Initialization

 If the element's content is shorter than the collapsedHeight

-value or consists only of whitespace or empty tags, the plugin will automatically disable the functionality for that element.
-For proper operation, it is recommended to check the content height before initialization.
+value or consists only of whitespace or empty tags, the plugin will automatically disable functionality for that element.
+It is recommended to verify the content height before initialization.

 Tip

-Add unique classes or identifiers to elements if you plan to apply different settings to individual blocks on the same page.
+Add unique classes or IDs to elements if you plan to apply different settings to individual blocks on the same page.

-For a quick start, Readmore.js can be invoked by calling the initReadMore
+For a quick start, you can call the initReadMore

 and <span>Close</span>